-In short, the level of inflation influences the level of corruption by creating uncertainties and high monitoring costs for citizens to control corruptive behavior by bureaucrats and politicians.
+In short, the level of inflation influences the level of bureaucratic and political corruption by creating uncertainties and high monitoring costs for citizens to control corruptive behavior by bureaucrats and politicians.
 Considering the literature on the correlation between inflation and corruption, I notice that the most important actor groups in this exchange relation are citizens; bureaucrats; and politicians.
 High variability of inflation will make it more difficult for citizens to monitor and control the use of public power for private gain by bureaucrats and politicians.
-This ensures that the use of public power for private gain is increased and by that levels of corruption will be higher.
+This ensures that the use of public power for private gain is increased and by that levels of bureaucratic and political corruption will be higher.
 This leads to the following hypotheses:

-H7: If the variability of inflation is low, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H7-0: If the variability of inflation is low, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.
+H7-A: If citizens have to deal with a low variability of inflation their capacity to control bureaucratic actors is higher, which makes it more difficult for bureaucrats to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of bureaucratic corruption is lower.
+H8-0: If the variability of inflation is low, the behavior of politicians is positively influenced, and the level of political corruption will be lower.

-H8: If the variability of inflation is low, the behavior of politicians is positively influenced, and the level of corruption will be lower.
+H8-A: If citizens have to deal with a low variability of inflation their capacity to control political actors is higher, which makes it more difficult for politicians to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of political corruption is lower.

 The Market Competition Hypothesis

 Especially discussed within the economist’s approach of corruption literature is the relationship between market competition and corruption.
 These economists argue that the more competition, the less corruption.
 The most simplified perspective, here, is that bribes are harder to uphold where perfect competition exists.
 So when, for example, a bureaucrat has the possibility to distribute a scare good, the presence of competing bureaucratic officials to reapply in case of being asked a bribe will lower the incentives for the bureaucrat to act corruptively.
 Less market competition will mean that businesses will receive higher rents.
 But this also means that bureaucrats have a high control rate over those businesses, through for example inspectors or other supervisory bodies.
 This leads to bureaucrats being extra motivated to act corruptively, like ask for bribes (Ades & Di Tella, 1999, p.
 982).